-File Filed by a Party other than the Registrant □ Che ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 ALAMO GROUP INC. (Name of Registrant as Specified In Its Charter) (None of Demons) (a) Filting Demons Statement if Other Theoretic Desistance (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payı ment of Filing Fee (Check the appropriate box): X ☑ No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+File d by the Registrant 🗵 File d by a Party other than the Registrant □ Che ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 ALAMO GROUP INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payı ment of Filing Fee (Check the appropriate box): X No fee required.
+Fee paid previously with preliminary materials.
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.